-Cedric \ce(d)-ric\ as a boy's name is pronounced SED-rik.
-It is of Old English origin, and the meaning of Cedric is "kindly and loved".
+Cedric [cedric] as a boys' name is pronounced SED-rik.
+It is of Old English origin, and the meaning of Cedric is "kind and loved".
 The name was invented by Sir Walter Scott for the character Cedric of Rotherwood in the book "Ivanhoe" (1819).
 It appears to be from Cerdic, the name of the traditional founder of the kingdom of Wessex.
 Cerdic was a Saxon, and his name could also have been of Germanic origin, though it is uncertain.
 However Cedric can also be associated with the Welsh name Cedrych meaning "pattern of bounty".
 The name later acquired a "sissy" image due to Cedric Errol Fauntleroy, the long-haired, velvet-suited boy hero of Frances Hodgson Burnett's 1886 novel "Little Lord Fauntleroy".
 See also Kedrick.
 Actor Sir Cedric Hardwicke; Cedric the Comedian.

-Cedric is a very popular first name for men (#390 out of 1220) but an uncommon surname or last name for all people.
-(1990 U.S. Census)
+Cedric is a very popular first name for men (#390 out of 1220, Top 32%) but a unique last name for both adults and children.
+(2000 U.S. Census)

 Cedric was first listed in 1890-1899 and reached its top position of #246 in the U.S. in the 1970s, and is currently at #856.
 (2015 Birth Statistics)